2factorauth/twofactorauth/CONTRIBUTING.md

 ### Excluded Sites

-A list for excluded sites has also been created to ensure sites that have been removed are not added in the future.
-The list also contains the reason for its removal.
+A list for excluded sites and categories has also been created with various categories and sites that we have opted not to list on 2fa.directory.

-View the complete list in the [EXCLUSION.md file][exclude].
+You should check the list in the [EXCLUSION.md file][exclude] to make sure that your site is eligible before submitting a pull request.

 ## New Sites